johncoder/jot/docs/commands/README.md

 Complete reference documentation for all jot commands and their options.

+For configuration options including workspace defaults, hook settings, editor integration, and environment variables, see the [Configuration Guide](../user-guide/configuration.md).

 ## Global Options

 These options are available for all jot commands: